Frequently Asked Questions on Buying Gold

 Many people are attracted to silver because it has a lower price per ounce - it’s seen as a great, low-cost way to get started in precious metals.
 There are many attractive silver coins available, both historic and modern, and Rosland Capital is a leading source of those coins.

-On the other hand, gold has attracted buyers since the earliest days of civilization – it has served as a trusted store of wealth and a hedge against inflation.
+On the other hand, gold has attracted buyers since the earliest days of civilization – it has served as a trusted store of wealth and a potential hedge against inflation.
 As well as recently minted coins, Rosland Capital offers gold coins that have great beauty and historic significance, as well as the intrinsic value of their metal content.

 How long does it take to ship my orders?

 Shipping time takes about 14 business days.
 This is faster than many of our competitors’ shipping times.

 What happens if I don’t receive my orders?

 What is your return policy?

 Rosland Capital provides its customers the right to receive a full refund of the purchase price for the return of undamaged and unused products if written notice of the intention to return the products is received by Rosland Capital within seven (7) days after the date of receipt of the products.
-Rosland Capital will issue a full refund, provided all requirements are met, within thirty (30) days of receiving the notice/request to cancel and the return of the products.
-Call us at 1-800-679-6482 and we can assist you through the process.
+Rosland Capital will issue a full refund, provided all requirements are met, within thirty (30) days of the return of the products.
+Call us at 1-800-375-0333 and we can assist you through the process.